 The depth gauge determines the height at which the cutter enters the wood and thus the thickness of the chip removed.
-The cutting capacity and life of a saw chain are therefore influenced by the distance between the depth gauge and the cutting edge, i.e. the depth gauge setting.
+The cutting capacity and life of a saw chain are therefore influenced by the distance between the depth gauge and the cutting edge, i. e. the depth gauge setting.
 This setting varies according to chain pitch and must be checked with the appropriate filing gauge.

-The best cutting results are obtained with the settings listed in the table.
-However, the depth gauge setting may be increased by 0.2 mm for cutting softwood in mild weather conditions.
+The best cutting results are obtained with the settings listed in the table on the right.
+However, you may increase the depth gauge setting by 0.2 mm for cutting softwood in mild weather conditions.

-Since the depth gauge setting is reduced when the cutter is sharpened, its height must be checked and lowered if necessary.
-If the depth gauge projects from the filing gauge, it must be filed down level with the gauge using a flat or triangular file.
-The contour of the depth gauge must also be rounded off on Rapid chain.
-In the case of Topic chains the depth gauge should be rounded off in line with the stamped markings.
+As the cutter is sharpened the depth gauge setting is reduced.
+This means the height of the depth gauge must be checked and lowered if necessary.
+If the depth gauge projects from the filing gauge, it must be filed down level with the gauge.
+All depth gauges should be rounded off to its original shape.